gettw/NightWatchJS_Sublime-snippets/README.md

 Use the TAB after placing of the function, for changing/deleting parameters of current function.

 To create a new file with tests use the command 'nwnl' (Night Watch New List of tests)<br>
-To add a new test to an existing file use 'nwnt' (Night Watch New Test)
+To add a new test to an existing file use the 'nwnt' (Night Watch New Test)

 Commands starts with prefix 'nw-'<br>
 Assertions and Verifications starts with prefix 'nw_'